CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 #### SYS.1.5.A4 Secure configuration of a network for virtual infrastructures

 It MUST be ensured that existing security mechanisms (eg firewalls) and monitoring systems can not be circumvented by virtual networks.
-It MUST also be excluded that unwanted network connections can be established via virtual IT systems connected to multiple networks.
+It also MUST be ruled out that unwanted network connections can be established via virtual IT systems that are connected to multiple networks.

 Network connections between virtual IT systems and physical IT systems, as well as virtual security gateways, SHOULD be configured according to the institution's security policies.